Vincent-Kowalski/Vincent-Kowalski.github.io/projects/openfoam.md

 More information about RANS modelling and the turbulent variables can be found here.

 ## Postprocessing the simulation
+OpenFOAM offers pre-defined functions that compute a wide range of output variables.
+In order not to waste computation ressources, OpenFOAM will only compute the data that the user required.
+In the ControlDict directory, one simply needs to indicate the variable whose values have to be saved at each simulation time step.

 ## Parameter study automation
 I detailled above the preprocessing and postprocessing for 1 specific simulation.
 Now, we need to automatically adapt this process to the 19 other simulations.